 “The Social Selling Index measures raw activity — not quality of prospecting activity.
 Sales managers measure performance based on quantitative numbers — new calls made, appointments booked, emails sent.
 No matter how experienced you are with LinkedIn, invest time in what matters most — setting more appointments and bringing leads to close, faster.
 Avoid wasting time with vanity metrics like the SSI. ” Jeff Molander, September 4th, 2015

-Please add your thoughts in the comments section.
+Please add your thoughts/experience in the comments section.

 By Andy Foote